fsprojects/FsUnit/README.md

 A few things to keep in mind:

-* Going forward, FsUnit will aim to support as much functionality as possible across all support testing frameworks.
+* Going forward, FsUnit will aim to support as much functionality as possible across all supported testing frameworks.

 * Development environments need to be setup to run tests for MbUnit, xUnit.NET and NUnit.
 A product like Resharper can make this easier.